Gov. Lee Passes Full ‘America At Its Best’ Agenda - NewsBreak

 - $214.8 million for capital maintenance, ensuring deferred maintenance is addressed within current capital assets

-The post Gov. Lee Passes Full ‘America At Its Best’ Agenda appeared first on Wilson County Source .
+The post Gov. Lee Passes Full ‘America At Its Best’ Agenda appeared first on Cheatham County Source .

 Comments / 0